top of page

 We do not own a church property and are, therefore, freed to turn our energies to social outreach within the local community.
 We work in support of the Bayard Rustin LGBTQ+ Resource Center and the Akron AIDS Collaborative.
 We support the Fair Trade Movement by operating The Market Path, a non-profit fair trade store located on South Massillon Road in Copley.
 We invite you to join us for everyone is welcome to commune here without barriers.

-A congregant
+A Congregant

 "Don't worry about the future--worry quenches the work of grace within you."